snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ## Introduction: CI/CD Beyond Cloud Platforms

-When people hear Continuous Integration and Continuous Deployment (CI/CD), they often think it’s something that only works on cloud platforms like AWS, Azure, or GCP, Kubernetes, EC2, containers and all that.
+When people hear Continuous Integration and Continuous Deployment (CI/CD), they often think it’s something that only works on cloud platforms like AWS, Azure, or GCP, Kubernetes, EC2, containers, and all that.

 But the truth is:

-CI/CD is not made for cloud alone.
-It is a workflow and it can work anywhere, including shared hosting.
+CI/CD is not made for the cloud alone.
+It is a workflow, and it can work anywhere, including shared hosting.

 CI/CD pipelines are **not exclusive to cloud infrastructure**.
 In this article, I will walk you through how I built a real **CI/CD pipeline** for a Laravel application deployed on **shared hosting (Namecheap)** using **GitHub Actions** + **SSH** + **rsync**, even with the limitations of traditional cPanel servers.